ansible-community/community-website/posts/archive/deep-dive-on-cli-command-for-network-automation.md

 ## Backup example

-Let\'s look at another use-case with the cli_command module.
+Let's look at another use-case with the cli_command module.
 Backing up network configurations is a common network operational task.
 Ansible Network Automation modules have a backup parameter that helps network engineers automate this mundane, yet critical, task.
 For example with